gini/gini-capture-sdk-android/README.md

 ### Component API

 The Component API provides Fragments which you can include into your own layouts.
-This allows you more freedom to customize the Gini Vision Library, without being restricted to AppCompatActivities and the Gini Vision Library Theme.
+This allows you more freedom to customize the Gini Capture SDK, without being restricted to AppCompatActivities and the Gini Capture SDK Theme.

 To allow usage even if you aren't using the Android Support Library, we have been providing a Standard and a Compat version of Fragments in previous versions.
 We still provide them for backwards